Prepare to Become a Child Life Specialist

 Immediately Apply Learning

-This is an applied/clinical program, with students required to complete a 120-hour practicum in child life followed by a 600-hour hospital internship, in addition to rigorous coursework.
+This is an applied/clinical program, with students required to complete a 120-hour practicum in child life followed by a 600-hour hospital internship toward eligibility to take the certification exam, in addition to rigorous coursework.
 The program comprises 42 units and can be completed in 18 months, with available start times in spring and fall.
-Courses take place primarily days and evenings.
+You will graduate ready to pursue certification as a child life specialist.
+Courses take place in the evenings and are held in 8-week sessions.

 Advanced Standing Option